agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

   * **Financial Leverage Ratio:** Measures how much assets are financed by equity.
     $$\text{Financial Leverage} = \frac{\text{Total Assets}}{\text{Total Equity}}$$

-**Limitations of Ratio Analysis:** Ratios need context (comparison to history, industry peers), are affected by different accounting choices, can be hard to interpret for diversified firms, and the balance sheet is just a snapshot at one point in time -1619].
+**Limitations of Ratio Analysis:** Ratios need context (comparison to history, industry peers), are affected by different accounting choices, can be hard to interpret for diversified firms, and the balance sheet is just a snapshot at one point in time.

 -----